paragraphs by THVV unless indicated

 Myth: Multics was big and slow

 "... development of an operating system called Multics which aimed to improve the performance of multi-user time-sharing computer systems.
 But the resultant system was too big and too slow, so Bell labs withdrew leaving the computing science group without a computer."
-Mr. Liam Madden www.ee.ic.ac.uk, Unix for the first time, accessed Dec 2002
+Mr. Liam Madden, www.ee.ic.ac.uk, Unix for the first time , accessed Dec 2002, now missing

 "In the 1960?s, several monopolies teamed up to create the greatest operating system that never was.
-General Electric, MIT, and Bell Labs collaborated on the 'Multics Project'--a fast, efficient operating system.
+General Electric, MIT, and Bell Labs collaborated on the 'Multics Project' -- a fast, efficient operating system.
 The trouble was, Multics was too big.
 It didn't fit well on any existing hardware.
-(Just like IBM's OS/360--bloat, bloat, bloat.)
-Multics solved many engineering problems in software, but did too many things. " Bill Leahy Intro to Object Oriented Programming, accessed Dec 2002
+(Just like IBM's OS/360 -- bloat, bloat, bloat.)
+Multics solved many engineering problems in software, but did too many things. " Bill Leahy, Intro to Object Oriented Programming , accessed Dec 2002, now missing

 Germ of Truth

-By the late 80s and the 90s, Multics was still running at several sites on obsolete and comparatively slow hardware.
+In the 1990s, Multics was still running at several sites on obsolete and comparatively slow hardware.

 There's a time skew here: often people talk about the problems of the 60s and apply then to the Multics of the 70s and 80s, a much more mature system on different hardware.